spaceml-org/floodmapper/tutorial/05_DOWNLOADING_AND_MAPPING.md

 The script will submit a list of tasks to GEE, which accomplishes most of the downloads in the background.
 After submitting all tasks, the script continues running, polling GEE every few seconds to check on the task status and update the database.

-A session code **must** be provided: the parameters of the session (including AoI grid patches and date-ranges) are stored in the database indexed by this code.
-The status of the GEE tasks are also tracked in the database.
+The script writes a 'master list' of task 'keys' to a JSON file in the curent directory.
+This can be used with a later Jupyter notebook to monitor and plot total progress.

 **Note that help text for each of the three main tasks can be displayed by executing with a ```-h``` or ```--help``` command-line